tonym128/emamacos/_posts/2019-01-28-we-asked-a-few-20-somethings-what-theyre-really-spending-their-money-on-and-their-biggest-purchases-this-year.md

 ---
 id: 204
-title: 'We asked a few 20 somethings what they&#8217;re really spending their money on and their biggest purchases this year'
+title: 'We asked a few 20 somethings what they’re really spending their money on and their biggest purchases this year'
 date: 2019-01-28T10:26:50+00:00
 author: Elizabeth Mamacos
 layout: post